When Is It Time for an Architectural Refactor?

 Refactoring a product that is still evolving at the business layer often wastes capital.

-You haven't validated product-market fit., Revenue is unstable., Core flows are still being discovered., The system is small and predictable., and The problem is primarily organizational, not architectural.
+Your core user flows change every sprint., Revenue is unstable., Core flows are still being discovered., The system is small and predictable., and The problem is primarily organizational, not architectural.

 The Rewrite Trap